 We urge our stockholders to read "Compensation Discussion and Analysis" above, which describes in detail how our executive compensation program and practices operate and are designed to achieve our compensation objectives, as well as the accompanying compensation tables which provide detailed information on the compensation of our Named Executive Officers.

-The Board of Directors recommends a vote FOR the approval of executive compensation set forth in this proxy statement.
+The Board of Directors Recommends that You Vote FOR the Approval of Executive Compensation set forth in this proxy statement.

 OTHER MATTERS